PerAstraAdDeum/Modern-Linux-compatible-Games/README.md

 ---

 ## Introduction
+The following is a curated list of new and old games that you're able to play on modern Linux without having to rely on deprecated or legacy dependencies like the [X.Org display server](https://en.wikipedia.org/wiki/X.Org_Server) or [32-bit software](https://en.wikipedia.org/wiki/32-bit_computing), using only software available as Flatpak.

+The games are organized as follows:

+1. **Modern Windows games**

-With the advent of DXVK, Proton and Gaming Distros like CachyOS and Bazzite, Gaming on Linux has reached an all-time-high.
+   In most cases, games released in the last ~10 years were all build on the 64-bit instruction set.
+With the advent of DXVK, Proton and Gaming Distros like CachyOS and Bazzite, Gaming on Linux has made huge leaps, and most if not all of these games can be played via Wine (as long as they don't rely on specific anti-cheat implementations).
+Some of these may even have a native Linux release.

-This is a list of Windows games that you can play on Linux without the need for XWayland or 32-bit dependencies, using compatibility tools for Wine or engine recreations.
+3. **Classic Windows/DOS games**

+   These are games for which there is no 64-bit binary.
+Almost all releases before 2010 fall into this category.
+These games are playable on modern systems through engine recreations, or, in case of even older DOS games, apps like DOSBox.
+5. **Linux-native games**

+   These are games, modern or older, that are either cross-platform or Linux-only.

 ## Playing Windows Games with Wine